itslinotlie/novel-reader/README.md

 The heart of the application.
 The place where you will be reading the contents of the web novels.
 Navigate between chapters with the back/next buttons, or jump straight to a chapter number with the text box above.
 Scraped straight from novelfull.com, the contents of the chapters are 100% the same.

+### Challenges I ran into

+For the past few group projects, I always made an emphasis to avoid the GUI side of coding as much as possilbe.
+As a logical thinker, the GUI never made any sense.
+Add components one way and the desired results are shown.
+Re-order the code and everything instantly breaks.
+Another drawdown was how outdated and cluncky the Java Swing library was.
+Programming felt very outdated with the blocky and restrictive componenets.
+This meant that I was very inexperienced with the Swing library when I had to create a functional GUI.
+Solo ):

+Another annoying problem was the web scraping protion of the project.
+90% of the novels scraped from novelfull.com follow the a set format.
+Chapters are listed by numbers with an ocassional chapter name.
+However, some novels have irregular naming (i.e. Volume 1, Chapter 1-24, ..., Chapter 1333, 1334, etc.) and other problems which ruined my algorithm.
+For many cases, I was able to go around these issues; however, there are a handful of novels that when opened, will ruin the program (very funky things start to occur).
+From the browse screen, I was able to blacklist ~6 novels, but the novels being recommended are not handpicked, meaning that they could also be buggy, ruining the user experience.
+The rough fix would be to restart the program and avoid clicking on buggy novels.

+### Accomplishments I'm proud of

+- Using an external Java library (Jsoup)
+- Learning how to web-scrape (it sounds more complicated than it really is)
+- Using Java's SwingWorker to "multi-thread"
+- Using the Swing JScrollPane to allow for "infinite scrolling"
+- Creating a dashboard that alternates which panels to display
+- Actually creating something that works with Java's Swing library